The Artful Dodger (2023 TV series)

-The Artful Dodger is an Australian historical heist drama television series produced by Sony Pictures Television's Curio Pictures and Beach Road Pictures for the streaming service Disney+.
-It is a sequel to the Charles Dickens novel Oliver Twist (1838).
-It features Thomas Brodie-Sangster as the eponymous Artful Dodger, David Thewlis as Fagin, and Maia Mitchell as the new character of Lady Belle Fox.
-The series was created by James McNamara, David Maher, and David Taylor.
-It is directed and produced by Jeffrey Walker.
-Also directing are Corrie Chen and Gracie Otto.
-In November 2024, the series was renewed for a second season.
+The Artful Dodger is an Australian historical heist drama television series created by James McNamara, David Maher, and David Taylor, and produced by Curio Pictures, Beach Road Pictures and Sony Pictures Television for Disney+.
+It acts as a sequel to the Charles Dickens novel Oliver Twist (1838), and stars Thomas Brodie-Sangster as the eponymous Artful Dodger, David Thewlis as Norbert Fagin, and Maia Mitchell as Lady Belle Fox.
+The first series premiered on 29 November 2023.
+In November 2024, it was renewed for a second series that premiered on 10 February 2026.
+In August 2026, it was renewed for a third and final series.

 Synopsis

 In 1850s Australia, Jack Dawkins, a former Royal Navy surgeon, establishes himself as a respected young doctor.
-When an old acquaintance, Fagin, resurfaces, it forces Jack, once a London-based pickpocket known as the "Artful Dodger", back into a life of crime.
+When an old acquaintance, Norbert Fagin, resurfaces, it forces Jack, once a London-based pickpocket known as the "Artful Dodger", back into a life of crime.
 Jack forms an attachment to the governor's daughter, Lady Belle Fox, who aspires to be a surgeon.
 As Jack's past intersects with the present and external forces jeopardise his goals, his life unravels, raising questions about whether he can genuinely reshape his life in the colony as he had envisioned.